menu

 Stark starts his turn off with Brainstorm, Jace still sitting at 4 loyalty.
 He ships back a couple of lands and reshuffles with his last Squadron Hawk.

-Grim Roustabout from Ben Stark leaves Rietzl with zero creatures on board, and Stark fiddles with the die on his Ratchet Bomb before leaving it at 1 counter and untapping.
+Oust from Ben Stark leaves Rietzl with zero creatures on board, and Stark fiddles with the die on his Ratchet Bomb before leaving it at 1 counter and untapping.
 Gideon animates, equips with both equipment, and a Stoneforge Mystic hits the board for Stark, prompting the concession from Rietzl.

 Ben Stark 2 - 1 Paul Rietzl

 Rietzl untaps and casts Stoneforge Mystic, searching up Sword of Body and Mind and shuffling the Goblin Guide into his library for later.
 Squadron Hawk is Ben Stark's response, finding just a single reinforcement Hawk as Stark shows a hand of 2x Day of Judgment, Squadron Hawk, and land.
-Rietzl has Steppe Lynx, Squadron Hawk, Goblin Guide, and Sword of Body and Mind in his hand to go along with a Mistveil Plains and a Goblin Mountaineer in play.
+Rietzl has Steppe Lynx, Squadron Hawk, Goblin Guide, and Sword of Body and Mind in his hand to go along with a Plains and a Mountain in play.

 Could this be the end for Paul Rietzl?
 It certainly seems like it as Stark gets more and more control over the game with Squadron Hawk #2 (finding #3).